Hussein-omar-osman/Full-Stack-E-Commerce/README.md

 - `touch .env` Create an env file in the root of the project, and use the `.env.sample` file to replace those credentials with valid ones.

+- Feel free to change the database configuration to sqlite for local development.

 ### Frontend

 - `node --version` and `npm --version`.
 Make sure you have **NodeJS** and **NPM** installed before proceeding.